tonynd/ReactBoilerplate/README.md

-# YoutubeClone
+# React Boilerplate

-Building a Youtube Clone with React and Redux
+This is a basic setup of a react project